-Q11.
-In the course of stock broking, funds are received from the clients as margin money for trade.
+Q.11 In the course of stock broking, funds are received from the clients as margin money for trade.
 Would the same be treated as consideration?

 Ans: In the context of stock broking, funds/ securities are provided by the clients to the stock brokers in advance of the potential orders/ trades that would lead to margin/ settlement obligations.
 All such advances will fall in the category of deposit under the proviso to section 2(31) of the CGST Act, 2017 and thus will not be considered as payment made for such supply unless the stock broker applies such deposit as consideration for the said supply in his books of accounts.

-Q12.
-Can the stock broker continue to issue bills and contracts under the normal Stock Exchange mechanism and issue a monthly tax invoice for the purpose of Goods and Services Tax?
+Q.12 Can the stock broker continue to issue bills and contracts under the normal Stock Exchange mechanism and issue a monthly tax invoice for the purpose of Goods and Services Tax?

 Ans: The stock broker can issue bills and contracts under the normal Stock Exchange mechanism mentioning the GST amount but will have to issue a tax invoice as envisaged under Section 31(2) of the CGST Act, 2017 read with Rule 47 of the CGST Rules, 2017.

-Q13.
-What is considered as ‘securities’ under the Goods and Services Tax Act?
+Q.13 What is considered as ‘securities’ under the Goods and Services Tax Act?
 Are they taxable under GST?

 Ans: Section 2(101) of the CGST Act, 2017 defines “securities” to have the same meaning as assigned to it in clause (h) of section 2 of the Securities Contracts (Regulation) Act, 1956.

 Section 2(52) of the CGST Act, 2017 defines “goods” to mean every kind of movable property other than money and securities but includes actionable claim, growing crops, grass and things attached to or forming part of the land which are agreed to be severed before supply or under a contract of supply.
 Thus, securities are not goods under the CGST Act, 2017.

 Section 2(102) of the CGST Act, 2017 defines “services” to mean anything other than goods, money and securities but includes activities relating to the use of money or its conversion by cash or by any other mode, from one form

 Since securities neither fall in the definition of goods nor in the definition of services, they fall in the definition of “non-taxable supply” under section 2(78) of the CGST Act, 2017.

-Q14.
-Stock brokers provide many other services like Depository Participant Services / Portfolio Management Services, etc. Do they require registration as separate Business Verticals?
+Q.14 Stock brokers provide many other services like Depository Participant Services / Portfolio Management Services, etc. Do they require registration as separate Business Verticals?

 Ans: Section 2(18) of the CGST Act, 2017 defines “business vertical” to mean “a distinguishable component of an enterprise that is engaged in the supply of individual goods or services or a group of related goods or services which is subject to risks and returns that are different from those of the other business verticals.

+Explanation.––For the purposes of this clause, factors that should be considered in determining whether goods or services are related include–– the nature of the goods or services; the nature of the production processes; the type or class of customers for the goods or services; the methods used to distribute the goods or supply of services; and the nature of regulatory environment (wherever applicable), including banking, insurance, or public utilities”.
 It is the choice of the taxable person to build all the services provided in one vertical or separate verticals based on their business models and requirements.
 They may choose to obtain separate registration as a business vertical in terms of the proviso to section 25(2) of the CGST Act, 2017.

-Q15.
-Whether GST will be levied on the exit-load on mutual funds?
+Q.15 Whether GST will be levied on the exit-load on mutual funds?